 An internship offers the perfect opportunity to discover which area of the industry they would like to focus on as the next step in reaching the top of the hospitality industry.

 Minimum 24 years old

-Applications from non-degree candidates with a minimum of 5 years of documented work experience will be evaluated on an individual basis.
+Applications from non-degree candidates with a minimum of 5 years of documented work experience in hotels will be evaluated on an individual basis.
 Non-degree holders will receive a Professional Development Diploma.